babuwant2do/The-Goose-Game/README.md

 ## Key Points

 - The Game board can be configurable.
-Any kind of board can be made using **BoardBuilder** class with different kind , different number and different arrangement of **space**. **Builder pattern** and **Factory pattern** is used to easily configure on demand.
+Any kind of board can be made using BoardBuilder class with a different kind, different number and different arrangement of space.
+Builder pattern and Factory pattern is used to easily configure on demand.
-- A new kind of 'space' can be introduced very easily by extending 'Location' or any subcalss of it.
+- A new kind of 'space' can be introduced very easily by extending 'Location' or any subclass of it.
-- New type of Action can be introduce easily by Extending 'NodeDecorator'. **Decorator design pattern** is used to adapt with new type of action.
+- A new type of Action can be introduced easily by Extending 'NodeDecorator'. **The Decorator design pattern** is used to adapt to a new type of action.
-- Wrote few Custom exception to better understand and handle exception.
+- Wrote a few Custom exceptions to better understand and handle an exception.
-- User input are validated and users have flexiblity to insert input in different format like:
+- User input is validated and users have the flexibility to insert input in different format like:
 ```js
    If user move is 4 ,2 user can type in any of the following form:
    "move Pippo 4, 2"